 How to find your best dandruff shampoo

-Our reviews will explain, in detail, how effective these shampoos are and what chemicals these shampoos contain.
-They deconstruct the shampoos to their constituent parts and describe the key ones in detail.
+We have reviewed many many shampoos.
+Our reviews will explain, in detail, how effective these shampoos are and what ingredients these shampoos contain.

 Unlike most review sites, our reviewers personally try every shampoo they review.
 It may take us longer to get a review out there but try and find another site that provides such comprehensive information.

 Many of us dandruff sufferers have sensitive skin.
 The gentler the shampoo the better as far as we’re concerned.
-And after a bit research on this site, we’re pretty confident you’ll agree.
-If you want to read an impartial scientific overview of sulfates, parabens, MI, silicones, alcohols, formaldehyde, phthalates or a whole host of other controversial ingredients, then you’ve come to the right place.
+And after a bit of research on this site, we’re pretty confident you’ll agree.
+If you want to read an impartial scientific overview of sulfates, parabens, MI, silicones, alcohols, formaldehyde, phthalates, or a whole host of other controversial ingredients, then you’ve come to the right place.

 To use a dandruff shampoo, or any shampoo for that matter, shampoo, you should always follow the instructions on the label.